kjohnston/s3_relay/README.md

 * Files can be uploaded before or after your parent object has been saved.
 * File upload fields can be placed inside or outside of your parent object's form.
+* File uploads display completion progress.
+* Boilerplate styling can be used or easily replaced.
 * All uploads are set to private by default, however support for other ACLs is in the plans.
 * All uploads are marked for [Server-Side Encryption by AWS](http://docs.aws.amazon.com/AmazonS3/latest/dev/UsingEncryption.html) so that they are encrypted upon